 Indiana’s Historic Canal Town

-The first Friday in October in Metamora welcomes countless vendors to this annual festival that you won’t want to miss!
+Starts the first Friday in October.
+For one weekend a year, Metamora welcomes countless vendors to this annual festival that you won’t want to miss!
 Canal days is coordinated by Historic Metamora, Inc. If you’re interested in being a vendor or for additional visitor information, visit their website.

 Plan your visit to Metamora